Introduction and Policy

 Approval of additional targets, backup targets, or setup changes for Visitor Mode runs must be sought at least two weeks in advance of the observing run through the form below.
 Requests sent on shorter notice, in particular, less than 48 hours from the start of the run, may not be processed in time.
 In those cases, the corresponding data will not be accessible from the ESO Science Archive Facility until the request is approved.

-You will receive immediately an acknowledgement, and later a reply indicating whether the change is approved or not, and the telescope will be notified.
+You will receive an acknowledgement via email, and later a reply indicating whether the change is approved.
+The telescope will also be notified.